 Now note also the Section 1522 of the Civil and Commercial Code demands that there is also a written agreement on the maintenance for the child or children.
 How much, where and when also becomes important.
-Many expats leave Thailand after a divorce and their payments might be done twice yearly to keep the costs down or the ex-wife might get an ATM card from the country of residence of her ex-husband so she can draw the money each month at a local ATM in Thailand.
+Many expats leave Thailand after a divorce and their payments might be done twice yearly to keep the costs down.
+Alternatively the ex-wife might get an ATM card from the country of residence of her ex-husband so she can draw the money each month at a local ATM in Thailand.
 These issues need to be settled as well.

 Having an uncontested divorce in Thailand is much simpler than litigation and also much cheaper.
-You can also leave Thailand much earlier and not have the need to return for any court proceedings where the cost of legal fees, airline fees and hotel stays add to the cost of the divorce.
+You can also leave Thailand much earlier and not have the need to return for any court proceedings.
+This where the cost of legal fees, airline fees and hotel stays add to the cost of the divorce.
 Speak to a family lawyer in Thailand today for more legal advice.